Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

+**Added:**
+- `bpk-component-button`:
+  - Added new theming props for `border-radius` on both `normal` and `lg` buttons.
+- `bpk-component-theme-toggle`:
+  - Added theming properties to apply `border-radius` theme to buttons.
+- `bpk-tokens`:
+  - Added new tokens for `borderRadius` and `borderRadiusLg` for each button type.

+**Changed:**
+- `bpk-mixins`:
+  - Changed `border-radius` on `_buttons.scss` to allow theming for button types.
+- `bpk-theming`:
+  - Removed the check that would not apply theming if all theme attributes were not provided.
+This will enable partial theming to be applied.
+  - Updated the warning message to tell users that partial theming has been applied and also show which props are missing.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).